Author: Lori Jensen, MD

 What is a Pathology Report?

 After you have a test, such as a biopsy or surgery to remove all or part of a tumor, the cells and tissues collected are sent to a pathologist, a doctor who examines the samples under a microscope.
 The pathologist then details their findings in a document called a pathology report.
-When an area is biopsied in the breast, the resulting report helps your physicians form an accurate diagnosis and develop the best treatment plan for your type and stage of cancer.
+When an area is biopsied in the breast, the resulting report helps your oncologist form an accurate diagnosis and develop the best treatment plan for your type of breast cancer and stage of cancer.

 Types of Beast Pathology Reports

 There are two main types of pathology reports:

 - Breast Biopsy: A breast biopsy is usually the first test you will undergo if your doctor suspects you might have breast cancer.
 During a biopsy, a surgeon takes a sample of fluid or tissue from your breast, which will then be sent to a pathologist for analysis.
 The pathology report will tell whether cancer cells are present in the sample and, if so, the type of cancer.

 - Excision (surgical removal): If the biopsy reveals a finding of cancer, the next step is usually surgery to remove the cancer, which will be sent to a pathologist.
 The excision pathology report will contain a synoptic summary, which details the characteristics of the cancer.
 This report helps your doctor develop a personalized treatment plan.

 Biopsy and excision pathology reports are set up in a similar way.
-The biggest difference is that an excision pathology report will include important information on the stage of your cancer, such as stage IV breast cancer, which can’t be determined based on a biopsy.
+The biggest difference is that an excision pathology report will include important information on the stage of your cancer, ranging from Stage 1 to 4.

 While the wording of pathology reports varies based on the lab and the individual pathologist, most reports contain similar sections: